-The lodge was built in the 1980s primarily as a fishing lodge.
+Nxamaseri Island Lodge is a small, exclusive lodge located on an island surrounded by the permanent waters of the Okavango Delta.
+Originally built in the 1980s primiarily as a fishing lodge, it is one of the oldest lodges in the delta and is now operated by Desert and Delta Safaris.
+The lodge has nine chalets each with their own private deck, and it focuses on water activities and birding opportunities.
 The water is very deep here, so this is not a prime game-viewing area.
 Elephant, buffalo, hippo and crocodile may be seen, but otherwise big game is scarce.

 ACCESS & LOCATION: